rahuldkjain/LenDen/README.md

 # LenDen
-A maarketplace for buy/lend, sell, rent something
+A marketplace for buy/lend, sell, rent something